mozilla/bigquery-etl/docs/cookbooks/backfilling_a_table.md

 the backfill entry).
 If you are not sure whether your change even needs a backfill, or your table is not a standard day-partitioned table, ask in `#data-help` before starting.

-Some changes do not need a managed backfill at all, see the next section.
-Everything after that covers the managed workflow and its special cases.
+Some changes do not need a managed backfill at all, see [Changes that do not require a backfill](#changes-that-do-not-require-a-backfill).

 ## Changes that do not require a backfill